corysollberger/SortingAlgorithm/README.txt

 - GUI for User Selection, I've decided to go with Tkinter as my GUI
 - Tkinter used instead of MatPlotLib, although that functionality might be implemented in the future.
 - Algorithms not implemented
+- Use git.ignore to prevent unnecessary files and libraries from being pushed to the repository

 A little project to get better at python programming using python libraries